kavyaboinipelli-b/kavyaboinipelli-b/README.md

 B.Tech Graduate in Electronics & Communication Engineering.

-Former Technical Support Associate at Tech Mahindra.
+Former Technical Support Associate at Tech Mahindra with experience in reporting, issue analysis, root cause investigation, and process improvement.

-Currently transitioning into Data Analytics and building practical skills in SQL, Power BI, Python, and Excel.
+Currently transitioning into Data Analytics and building practical projects in SQL, Power BI, Python, and Excel.

+---

 Skills